n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

   - immediately after the last subjoined (below-base) consonant, in the ordering position `POS_AFTER_SUBJOINED`.

-  - immediately beforw the last post-base consonant, in the ordering position `POS_BEFORE_POST`.
+  - immediately before the last post-base consonant, in the ordering position `POS_BEFORE_POST`.

   - immediately after the last post-base consonant, in the ordering